 THE HISTORY OF NPN

-The group that would become the NPN was started back in 1986 by Mickey Hiter under the unlikely name of The Old Turkeys.
-Thirty people showed up for the first meeting in the ASCAP boardroom.
+The group that would become NPN was started back in 1986 by Mickey Hiter under the unlikely name of The Old Turkeys.
+Thirty people attended the first meeting in the ASCAP boardroom.
 Mickey had cobbled together a pitch sheet and lined up Jimmy Bowen's assistant, Don "Dirt" Lanier, as the featured speaker.
 The meeting was such a success it became a regular monthly event.
 Wood Newton and Rob Crosby were among the first members.

-In 1987, Rick Beresford became president and the name of the group was changed to the Nashville Publishers Network (NPN).
-For a while, the group actually pitched songs.
-Then, after Erik Thorson took over as President in 1990, the group was downsized to about 15 members.
-NPN would now focus on gathering and sharing information about who was cutting songs, and membership criteria were established to guarantee a highly professional organization.
+In 1987, Rick Beresford became president, and the name of the group was changed to the NPN.
+Initially, NPN actually pitched songs.
+After Erik Thorson became President in 1990, the group was downsized to about 15 members.
+NPN focused on gathering and sharing information about who was cutting songs, and membership criteria were established to guarantee a highly professional organization.

-Marc Rossi became President of NPN in 1993.
-Under his leadership NPN produced a high-quality demo CD called "Uncut Gems" which was distributed widely in town.
-Marc also instituted the monthly business planning meetings.
-Following him as president was Garth Shaw, who started the tradition of NPN writer's nights, and with member Jeff Chase, established our first web site.
-Bart Barton, who passed away in 2006, served a partial term and was succeeded by Larry Sheridan.
+Marc Rossi was elected as NPN President in 1993.
+Under his leadership, NPN produced a high-quality demo CD called "Uncut Gems" which was widely distributed in Nashville.
+Marc also instituted monthly business planning meetings.
+Following Marc's term as President, Garth Shaw served as President.
+Garth started the tradition of NPN Writer's Nights, and with member Jeff Chase, established the first NPN website.
+Bart Barton, who passed away in 2006, served a partial term as President and was succeeded by Larry Sheridan, who passed in 2021.

 The Nashville Publishers Network has earned the respect of the music community as an effective counterpoint to the huge publishing conglomerates.
-Many of its members have become successful at getting their songs cut using information shared among the group, but more than that, great friendships have started and countless fun times and good memories have resulted from our meetings and activities through the years.
+Many of its members have become successful in getting their songs cut using information shared among the group.
+More importantly, great friendships have formed, and countless fun times and good memories have resulted from NPN meetings and activities through the years.
 As we move into the next decade, NPN continues to be an effective networking tool for its members.

 By NPN historian Frank Michels